Is my immunity waning? Doctors advise Pfizer vaccine recipients not to worry - KTVZ

 “It’s not like suddenly one day you’re completely susceptible, like you were before you were vaccinated,” added Falsey, who is helping lead clinical trials of Covid-19 vaccines.

+“So my main message is, don’t panic.
+You’re going to be okay.”

 That hasn’t stopped Americans from flocking to get boosters.
-This past week more people were getting booster shots that were getting their first round of a coronavirus vaccine.
-By Friday, more than seven million Americans had received either booster shots of the third round of vaccines authorized for people with immunocompromising conditions who likely did not get adequate responses to the first two shots.
+This past week more people were getting booster shots than were getting their first round of a coronavirus vaccine.
+By Friday, more than 7 million Americans had received either booster shots or the third round of vaccines authorized for people with immunocompromising conditions who likely did not get adequate responses to the first two shots.

 This week, two more studies added to the growing evidence that immunity from Pfizer’s vaccine drops off.